The Business Administration Accounting PhD Program will be accepting applications for Fall 2024.

 Equipping doctoral graduates for successful careers as educators and researchers at major colleges and universities.

 Our PhD program offers a close mentoring relationship with faculty members, with training that typically requires five years.
 In addition to formal doctoral-level coursework and dissertation development, the program also gives students first-hand experiences as researchers and college teachers.
-First and second year papers are completed under the mentorship of a faculty member, and students and faculty members often meet weekly in informal brown-bag lunches to discuss research, teaching, and academic life.
+First and Second Year Papers are completed under the mentorship of a faculty member and in the case of the Second Year Paper under the guidance of the Advisory Committee.
+Students and faculty members often meet weekly in informal brown-bag lunches to discuss research, teaching, and academic life.

 Leading accounting academics from well-known schools present and discuss their research at weekly workshops.
 These scholars also meet with doctoral students to offer advice and information.
 University of Kentucky faculty members and doctoral students also present their research at these workshops.